 The many benefits of a Turkish bath include:

 - Stimulating the immune system

-- Helping heal respiratory issues by expanding air passages
+- Helping respiratory issues by expanding air passages

 - Diminishing inflammation

-The soaking, scrubbing, and washing part of the process took place in a small room off the göbek taşı next to an ornate water basin.
-The attendant soaked my body with soap and warm water and while slippery and wet I received a “peeling” with a rough cloth mitt (kese) used to scrub and exfoliate the skin.
-A finer mitt was used for the face and neck.
+The soaking, scrubbing, and washing part of the Turkish Bath process took place in a small room off the göbek taşı next to an ornate marble water basin called a kurna.
+The attendant soaked my body with soap and warm water.
+While slippery and wet, I received a “peeling” with a rough cloth mitt (kese) used to scrub and exfoliate the skin.
+A less-abrasive mitt is used for the face and neck.